CS7820/Project/meeting-minutes/running-meeting-minutes.md

 * Discussion of findings from annotated biblio

 ### Action
-* During Lit Review, figure out AA methodolgy
+* During Lit Review, figure out AA methodologies
     * Assigned to: Everyone
     * Due by: 2/22